Must-Do Canyonlands Guide

 Longer day hike and backpacking opportunities at Island in the Sky include the Alcove Spring Trail, Syncline Loop, and Murphy Loop.

 There are numerous hiking and backpacking opportunities in the Maze district.
 Most people have never been to a place as remote as the Maze.
 This network of twisted sandstone canyons is for rugged individuals who can take care of themselves and their vehicle.
 Be aware that when you venture in the Maze, you’re on your own.
-If you are interested in hiking and backpacking in the Maze, talk to the rangers at a visitor center and get a copy of Hiking Canyonlands and Arches National Parks.
+If you are interested in hiking and backpacking in the Maze, talk to the rangers at a visitor center.

 There are two additional areas in Canyonlands National Park: the Horseshoe Canyon Unit, which is a detached section northwest of the Maze and features prehistoric pictographs in the Great Gallery; and the River District, which includes stretches of the Green River and Colorado River.